muskan-456-123/skillsprintt/README.md

 - API keys are stored in `local.properties` (not committed to source control)
 - Keys are injected via `BuildConfig` at compile time
 - Firebase rules should restrict read/write to authenticated users
-- ProGuard rules included for production builds
+- ProGuard rules included for production builds.

 ## 📱 Min Requirements